Stefano Sturaro: Sporting and return to Genoa

-He made his return debut for Genoa on 17 March 2019, coming off the bench in the 70th minute, and scoring the opening goal against his former team Juventus two minutes later, of an eventual 2–0 home win.
+He made his return debut for Genoa on 17 March 2019, coming off the bench in the 70th minute, and scoring the opening goal against his former team Juventus two minutes later, in an eventual 2–0 home win.

 On 23 January 2021, Sturaro joined Hellas Verona on loan for the remainder of the season.

+Fatih Karagümrük

+On 21 August 2023, Sturaro joined Süper Lig club Fatih Karagümrük.

 International career

 With the Italy Under-21 side, he took part at the 2015 UEFA European Under-21 Championship; he was sent off in the opening defeat 2–1 against eventual champions Sweden, and was banned for the remainder of the group stage as Italy were eliminated in the first round.

 On 31 May 2016, Sturaro was selected as part of Antonio Conte's Italy national senior side for Euro 2016.
 He made his senior debut on 6 June, as he came off the bench in Italy's last friendly match before Euro 2016 against Finland in a 2–0 victory in Verona.